 Bending the wrist ends up with heavier paint in some spots, and lighter paint in others.

-Once I get my base coat on, I work on getting into all of the details on the piece.
+Once my thin base coat is dry, I work on getting into all of the details on the piece.
 This usually means I’m bending my wrist more and holding the gun at an angle.

 It’s always best to spray less paint to prevent puddles and drips, especially until you get used to painting with a spray gun.